BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 ---
 layout: post
-title: Writing custom Gradle plugins for custom Gradle needs
+title: You Need a Custom Gradle Plugin, and Here’s Why
 description: Convention plugins are the recommended way to modularize your builds.
 Let's see how to write one.
 author: b_candellier
 tags: [android, gradle, plugin]